Back to Blogs

 • Data selection: A query strategy is used to select data for training in active learning.

-• Cost: Active learning requires human annotators, sometimes experts depending on the field (e.g., healthcare).
-Although costs can be kept under control with automated, AI-based labeling tools and active learning software.
+• Cost: Active learning requires human annotators, sometimes experts, depending on the field (e.g., healthcare).
+Although costs can be controlled with automated, AI-based labeling tools and active learning software.

 • Performance: Active learning doesn't need as many labels due to the impact of informative samples.
-Passive learning needs more data, labels, and time spent training a model to achieve the same results.
+Passive learning needs more data, labels, and time to train a model to achieve the same results.

-In contrast, reinforcement learning is a framework where an agent learns by interacting with an environment and receiving feedback in the form of rewards or penalties, with the goal of learning a policy that maximizes the cumulative reward.
+In contrast, reinforcement learning is a framework where an agent learns by interacting with an environment and receiving feedback in the form of rewards or penalties to learn a policy that maximizes the cumulative reward.

-While active learning relies on a fixed training dataset and uses query strategies to select the most informative data points, reinforcement learning does not require a pre-defined dataset and learns by continuously exploring the environment and updating its internal models based on the feedback received.
+While active learning relies on a fixed training dataset and uses query strategies to select the most informative data points, reinforcement learning does not require a pre-defined dataset; it learns by continuously exploring the environment and updating its internal models based on the feedback received.

 Advantages of Active Learning